psyb0t/gonfiguration/README.md

 ## Usage

+### Environment Variables are Your Best Buds

+`gonfiguration` sips config values straight from the environment variables.
+So make sure you've set those suckers up right.

 ### Structuring your Config

 Define your configuration struct.
 This badass package is all about keeping it simple.
 It only vibes with simple structs that don't piss me off.
 If your config's looking like a damn novel, maybe it's time to split that project into bite-sized chunks.
-Oh, and when you slap on those mapstructure tags?
+And when you're getting jiggy with those mapstructure tags?
 Make sure those tag values are UPPERCASE – no whispering allowed here.
+And by the way, those shouty mapstructure tags?
+They're your env var's alter ego.
+Get it right!

 ```go
 type config struct {